Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

 If $\lambda^M>0$ and $\lambda^V=0$, the condition $\hat{p}_1(H)>\mathbb{E}[\omega]$ is satisfied.
 This suggests that at $T_1$, a loss-averse consumer, compared to one with standard preference, overreacts to a future increase in price.

 \begin{corollary} Given $p_2=H$, the consumer's value-dimension loss aversion increases her willingness to pre-purchase. \end{corollary}

-On the other hand, if $\lambda^M=0$ and $\lambda^V >0$, $\hat{p}_1(H) >\mathbb{E}[\omega]$ holds as well.
-When offered the price $p_2=H$, the $T_2$-consumer will choose to reject in the state $\omega=L$.
-Given that $L>0$, consuming nothing, which is the expected consequence if she chooses to wait and $\omega=L$, is less favorable than consuming the good.
+If $\lambda^M=0$ and $\lambda^V >0$, $\hat{p}_1(H) >\mathbb{E}[\omega]$ also holds.
+For a price $p_2=H$, the $T_2$-consumer will choose to reject in the state $\omega=L$.
+Given that $L>0$, consuming nothing, which is the expected consequence if she chooses to wait and $\omega=L$, is less appealing than consuming the good.
 As a result, if the $T_1$-consumer chooses to wait, she anticipates a greater loss in the value dimension.
 Therefore, the $T_1$-consumer's aversion to the potential value-dimension loss increases the appeal of pre-purchasing.

-This parallels to the ``attachment effect'' described by \cite{kHoszegi2006model}, but operates in a different way compared to previous literature.
-The conventional view of the ``attachment effect'' occurs when the actual consumption utility falls short of the expectation set prior to uncertainty resolution.\footnote{ For example, \cite{rosato2016selling} demonstrated that the seller can introduce uncertainty about the availability of a low-priced substitute, i.e., a loss leader, to increase the consumer's willingness to buy.
-This strategy relies heavily on the assumption that consumers' reference distributions are formed before the uncertainty is resolved. } In contrast, this study emphasizes the influence of the anticipatory (or prospective) loss which arises from the perception that the expected consumption value may not meet the current expectation.
-Therefore, ``prospective attachment effect'' may be a more appropriate description.
+The observation in Corollary \ref{cor:monotone_value_commit} parallels the ``attachment effect'' as described by \cite{kHoszegi2006model}, but operates differently from previous literature.
+Some scholars characterize the ``attachment effect'' as the spanning-across-periods influence of prior expectations about acquiring a good on future consumption behavior, and emphasize the role of aversion to contemporary value-dimension loss, which stems from the received consumption value failing to meet the expected one.\footnote{ For example, \cite{rosato2016selling} demonstrated that introducing uncertainty about the availability of a low-priced substitute (a loss leader) can increase consumer's willingness to buy.
+This effect relies heavily on the assumption that consumers' reference distributions are formed before the uncertainty is resolved. } In contrast, Corollary \ref{cor:monotone_value_commit} derives from the anticipatory (or prospective) loss in the value dimension, which arises from the perception that the expected consumption value may fall short of the current expectation.
+Thus, the underlying mechanism of this corollary could be seen as a form of ``prospective attachment effect''.

-In conclusion, both monetary and value loss aversion increase the willingness of the $T_1$-consumer to pre-purchase.
+Drawing from Corollaries \ref{cor:monotone_money_commit} and \ref{cor:monotone_value_commit}, both monetary-dimension and value-dimension loss aversion unambiguously increase the $T_1$-consumer's inclination to pre-purchase.